victor-butita/design-patterns-java/README.md

 Printer Manager Created - I'm in-charge of the printer 📋 Printer Status: READY
-Printing : Monthly ReportforAlice
+Printing : Monthly Report for Alice

 📋 Printer Status: BUSY - Monthly Report(Alice)
-Sorry Bob,printer is busy with: Monthly Report(Alice)
+Sorry Bob, printer is busy with: Monthly Report(Alice)

-✅ Alice and Bob are using the SAME PrinterManager!
-   This is the Singleton pattern working! aliceManager memory address: 681842940 bobManager memory address: 681842940
+✅ Alice and Bob are using the SAME PrinterManager! aliceManager memory address: 681842940 bobManager memory address: 681842940

-🎯 Lab Complete!
-You've implemented the Singleton pattern!